 Also known as "The Church in the Meadow", Wieskirche is one of the most famous Baroque churches in the world and is considered one of the most beautiful.
 Replete with Rococo sculptures and frescos, Wieskiche's splendor is unparalleled.
 The church and its bucolic location in the rolling foothills of the southern Bavarian Alps evoke a strong feeling of reverence and awe.

-The history of Wieskirche began on June 14, 1738 when tears were seen on a wooden statue of the crucified Christ.
+The history of Wieskirche began on June 14, 1738 when it is said that tears were seen on a wooden statue of the crucified Christ situated in a field in the small hamlet of Wies.
 The news quickly spread and masses of pilgrims from all over the world began traveling to Wieskirche to see the statue and to worship and pray.
-In 1740, a small chapel, still on the property today, was built to house the statue and to accomodate the visiting worshippers.
+Therefore, in 1740, a small chapel, still on the property today, was built to house the statue and to accommodate the visiting worshippers.

-Wieskirche is a functioning church and celebrates regular worship services throughout the week.
+Wieskirche is a functioning church and celebrates regular worship services.
 Days and times vary by season, but a schedule can be found on the official Wieskirche listed below.
 Concerts are also held in the church at various times during the year.

 Visit the official Wieskirche website for more information.
 There is an English version of the site available.

 Please see our new webpage, Photographs of Wieskirche - the Church in the Meadow, for some lovely, large pictures of this magnificent church.

 If you do plan to travel to Germany, be sure to read our homepage Traveling in Germany for general information, handy tips, and links to helpful websites to assist in your trip planning.